clarus/redux-ship/docs/api.md

   ship: Ship<Effect, Commit, State, A>
 ): Ship<Effect, Commit, State, {
   result: A,
-  snapshot: Snapshot<Effect, Commit, State>
+  snapshot: Snapshot<Effect, Commit>
 }>
 ```

-Returns a ship taking the snapshot and returning the result of `ship`.
-You can also get snapshots of your controllers with [redux-ship-logger](https://github.com/clarus/redux-ship-logger).
+Returns a ship behaving as `ship` but taking the snapshot of its own execution.

 * `ship` the ship to take in picture